haydenexley/nc-news/README.md

 # Summary

 This is an Front-end project designed during project week for the following back-end project: (https://github.com/haydenexley/be-nc-news).
-This is a front-end service that allows interactin with my backend api.
+This is a front-end service that allows interaction with my backend api.
 Users can log in, view articles, sort articles, filter articles, post comments, delete comments and vote on an article.

 # Logging in